Best Cashback Credit Cards

 • Keep in mind: To make the most from a rotating category cashback card requires being on your toes — knowing when it’s time to plunk down your card to capture the rewardiest rate.
 Rotating rewards cards also tend to have lower default cashback rates on everything that doesn’t qualify for the category du jour.
 Just so you know.

 Get a tiered-rate rewards card that aligns with stuff that never drops off your shopping list.
 For example, if your biggest budget line items are consistently gas and groceries, shop around for a card that pays the highest cashback percentage for purchases in those categories.
+(See our recommendations for the best gas rewards cards and top dining/grocery store cards.)
 If you want to be extra, look for a cashback card that tacks on additional related perks (how about roadside assistance?).

 • Keep in mind: A tiered-rate rewards card may not be the best one to use for all of your purchases.
 Like rotating rewards cards, the default cashback rate may be lower than what’s offered by a flat-rate cashback card.
 A popular workaround is the two-card strategy: Carry a tiered or rotating rewards card for purchases that qualify for that card’s higher cashback rate (gas or groceries, say), and use a flat-rate card for everything else.